- Prices vary depending on your Walmart location: some will do it for free if you buy the piercing studs, which generally cost $9.99 (Source).

 3. Your Piercing Studio

 You can choose to get pierced in a mall, Walmart or a professional tattoo parlor.
+Claire’s offers ear piercings as well- which can be more affordable than a professional studio.
 Professional tattoo and piercing parlors usually charge more because they intensive training before they offer this service.
 But in malls, piercers don’t get thorough training and practice (Source).
 While it’s up to you to choose where you want to get pierced, we advise that you consider a technician’s experience first.
 Note that ear piercing is generally a safe procedure, but if not done correctly, it can cause serious infections.

 Ear piercings are a popular type of body modification for both men and women.
 While many people do it for beauty purposes, some do it to symbolize something personal.
 Apart from providing material satisfaction, it is also an emotional affair.
 It’s why piercings are internationally popular- even in the world’s most remote areas.